Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 Well you know lucky for you there is...
 (Score:5, Insightful)

-The problem I have with the BSDs is that I can't test them out, because they can't handle ext4 filesystems in read/write mode, so I'd have to commit to a switch before testing how it worked.
-Sorry, not going to happen.
-I understand that if I'd started with a BSD based system the same problem would exist in the other direction, but that's not what happened.

-It's really too bad.
-The first Unix I ever used was a SysV on an Altos minicomputer, a generic AT&T Unix.
-I rathe

 Re:Well you know lucky for you there is...
-(Score:4, Informative)
+(Score:5, Informative)

 moving to BSD is done like this: